shailendramaurya/racoon/README.md

 - Download YouTube videos easily
 - Simple and intuitive user interface
 - Utilizes mdb library for enhanced UI elements
+- PWA, Simply share the YouTube URL, and instantly download your desired content.

 ## Features Yet to Implement

 - More quality options for videos by merging streams
 - Better UI for desktops
-- PWA with getting YouTube URLs via share menu
+- ~~PWA with getting YouTube URLs via share menu~~

 ## Contributing